 Connectivity is a mixed bag with the ES110.
 It has two 1/4-inch headphone jacks, two 1/4-inch audio outputs, Bluetooth, and MIDI in/out.
 That’s all great and more than some similar pianos offer.

 There is a but, and it’s that it has no USB connectivity.
 It won’t bother everyone, but many users will miss the ease of USB MIDI.

 Compared to other keyboard pianos

-The Kawai ES110 sits right around $1000, which means you aren’t short of options.
-Here are a few of our favorites.
+The Kawai ES110 is a great-quality keyboard piano.
+It sits right around $1000, which means you aren’t short of options.
+Here are a few of my favorites.

-The PX-S3000 wins hands down on versatility with around 700 voices.
+The PX-S3100 wins hands down on versatility with over 700 voices.
 It’s also super-stylish, but it doesn’t quite match the Kawai piano sound.